JosuK22/Portfolio/README.md

     ```

 5. **Access your application**
-    - Your NotesApp will be published at `https://JosuK22.github.io/Portfolio`.
+    - Your Portfolio will be published at `https://User-name.github.io/repository-name`.

 ## Hosting with Other Platforms

-You can also host your React NotesApp using other platforms such as Netlify, Vercel, or Heroku.
+You can also host your React Portfolio using other platforms such as Netlify, Vercel, or Heroku.
 Here are the basic steps:

 ### Netlify
 1. **Create a Netlify account**: Go to [Netlify](https://www.netlify.com) and sign up.